-For a taste of the topics we cover, take a look at the “press releases” and accompanying pictures covering talks/events from the past six months or so:-
+For a taste of the topics we cover, take a look at the “press releases” and accompanying pictures covering talks/events from the past six months or so before we had to suspend our meetings:-

 April to November meetings at Sheringham Museum have been cancelled due to the coronavirus epidemic.

 Simon Kinder will talk on “The Cambridge Spies and their local connections” on Wednesday 4th March 2020.